Reverse-Engineering Model Editing on Language Models: Preliminaries

 In this work, we focus on the locate-then-edit paradigm, specifically ROME \cite{meng2022locating} and its variants \cite{meng2023mass,fangalphaedit}.
 These methods implement knowledge editing by updating specific feed-forward networks (FFNs) that store factual associations.
-We focus on the single-time editing setting and leave multi-time editing for future work.
+We focus on the single-time editing setting in the main text and leave sequential editing results in Appendix \ref{additional experiments}.